SOCL2022/HaDeX/README.md

 Starting from scratch:
 1. Create a new folder and switch to it in the terminal
 2. Run "azd up -t azure-search-openai-demo"
     * For the target location, the regions that currently support the models used in this sample are East US or South Central US.
-For an up-to-date list of regions and models, check [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models
+For an up-to-date list of regions and models, check [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models)

+Deploying or re-deploying a local clone of the repo:
+* Simply run "azd up"

+Running locally:
+* Ru